GraphDatabaseExperiments/eFD_experiments/miscellaneous/README.md

 # Miscellaneous

-This folder contains varios files related to our research on property graph normalization and the experiments we performed.
+This folder contains varios files related to our research on property graph normalization and the experiments that we performed.